useHotkeys

 checkHotkeyState("c"); // false

-Since all callbacks are binded with useEffect, they might also get cached for the further calls.
-Same as in effects, useHotkeys supports a dependency array:
+Since all callbacks are bound with useEffect, they might also get cached for future calls.
+Similar to effects, useHotkeys supports a dependency array:

 const { count } = props;